sdr-li/SSH-VPN/README.md

 ### Introduction

 SSH-VPN is a project of stand-alone SSH server with proper configuration so to allow tunneling in L3, using only SSH ports.
 It utilizes non-so-well-known functionality provided by OpenSSH, that allows remote users to establish not only port forwarding (-L) but also whole interface (in L3 or even in L2) tunneling(-w).
 This tool is docker image - designed to be the most lightweight - so uses Alpine Linux.

+For the project, there are also attached client scripts, as well as docker image example

 ### How does it work?